blprickett/Feature-Attention/README.md

 And requires three kinds of input file:

 * A "Features" file that specifies all possible segments and the featural representations.
-Name of the file should be "\[pattern label]\_Features.txt".
+Name of the file should follow the format "\[pattern label]\_Features.txt".
+* A "TD" file that specifies the training data.
+* An "AmSegs" file that specifies which segments are ambiguous with which when each feature is ignored.